wp-plugins/child-theme-configurator/readme.txt

 Child Theme Configurator is designed to add the minimum amount of additional overhead possible and can actually improve performance. **For example:**

    * Child Theme Configurator creates or updates files that are already being read by the system.
 On the front-end, there are no database calls so WordPress can run independent of the plugin.
 In fact, you can remove Child Theme Configurator when you are finished setting up your child themes.
-   * Customizations are applied to a stylesheet file that can be cached by the browser and/or cached and minimized by a performance caching plugin.
+   * Custom styles are applied to a stylesheet file that can be cached by the browser and/or cached and minimized by a performance caching plugin.
 Because the editor creates mostly "overrides" to existing styles, the file is typically smaller than other stylesheets.
    * The code that drives the editor interface only loads when the tool is being used from the WordPress Admin, including Javascript and CSS.
 This means that it will not get in the way of other admin pages.
    * The biggest performance hit occurs when you generate the Child Theme files from the Parent/Child tab, but this is a one-time event and only occurs from the WordPress Admin.